orange-org/orange/README.md

 The `renderer` process has no access to Node.js APIs, the filesystem, or any operating system features.
 The `renderer` process is also prohibited from:

 - making network requests
-- loading remote content
+- loading remote content (at run time)
 - opening webpages
 - navigating

-`renderer` runs in a sandbox that has as much power over the system as a website you run in the Chrome browser, which is to say not much.
-The `renderer` process uses npm modules.

 <details><summary>Some implementation details</summary>